VerifiedJoseph/Save-to-the-Wayback-Machine/PRIVACY.md

 ## Communicating with the Wayback Machine.

-The browser extension must communicate with the Internet Archive's Wayback Machine to facilitate URL archiving.
+The browser extension communicates with the Internet Archive's Wayback Machine to facilitate URL archiving.
 The browser extension only communicates with the Wayback Machine when actioned by the user.

 The browser extension makes HTTP requests to `https://web.archive.org/save` and `https://archive.org/wayback/available`.
 The URL, IP address and user agent string of the user is sent to the Wayback Machine as part of these HTTP requests.